-I am an Assistant Professor of Political Science at the University of California, Riverside.
+I am an Associate Professor of Political Science at the University of California, Riverside.
 I received my PhD from the University of Pittsburgh in 2014.
 I have broad research interests in comparative political behavior and elections.
 My current work analyzes how different aspects of the political environment shape citizens' attitudes and political behavior.
 In particular, my research investigates the institutional and contextual factors that have an impact on political engagement.
-My previous research has been published in Comparative Political Studies, Political Research Quarterly, the European Journal of Political Research, Electoral Studies, Party Politics, Latin American Research Review, Latin American Politics and Society, and in the Journal of Politics in Latin America.
+My research has been published in the British Journal of Political Science, Comparative Political Studies, Political Research Quarterly, the European Journal of Political Research, Political Behavior, Public Opinion Quarterly, Electoral Studies, and many other journals.

 Paper "Who Does the Caring?
 Gender Disparities in COVID-19 Attitudes and Behaviors" forthcoming in Politics & Gender (with Sofia Vera and Giancarlo Visconti).

 20 January 2022

 Paper "The Trump Election and Attitudes toward the United States in Latin America" published in Public Opinion Quarterly (with Giancarlo Visconti and Igor Acácio).